raznem/parsera/docs/api/proxy.md

 ## Setting proxy country
 You can use the `proxy_country` parameter to set a proxy country.
-The default is `random`, and it's recommended to change it since your page could not be available from all locations.
+The default is `UnitedStates`, and it's recommended to change it since your page could not be available from all locations.

 To scrape the page from the United States you have to set `proxy_country` to `UnitedStates`:
 ```bash